WEB SPECIALS

 DK Yeah, maybe it sounds ridiculous to say this on the Kaleidoscope Blog, but I often feel a bit like outsider artists.
 I have to admit that I for the most part don’t care about reading about art, and I am infinitely more interested in these types of sites Nik mentioned.

+SD I think lots of artists are more into other knowledge areas, and this has always been part of research processes, but yeah, point taken, you both seem totally attracted to knowledge areas broadly surrounding finance and technology.
 I’d like to finish by mentioning an article I was just reading that proposes a potential change in the way businesses evolve in the current situation.
 The theory is kinda that businesses are finding large scale success through ideas and risks of a smaller scale than they have in the past, and that many successful businesses tend to establish their operations with one idea, and research and constantly reinvest small amounts into developing smaller ideas while running.
 The example given is Odeo, a relatively average podcast business that invested in one of many small ideas, one of which became Twitter.
 Comments?

 NK I think that there are a lot of good ideas, implemented in one form or another, and then someone comes out with a slightly better version and wham!
 Billion-dollar IPO.
 Just look at the legacy of Friendster to Facebook, overall very similar stuff, but majorly different impacts.
 Another example of this is Groupon… We saw the boss man giving a speech and he said at first they were trying to develop a social-action platform, where you could basically create flash-mob political demonstrations, or something along those lines, and then somehow it became local coupon stuff and voilà, fastest growing company… ever…I think the small-idea take-a-chance process is more competitive, being flexible and making tons of small attempts, it’s more in line with evolutionary processes somehow, you get more generations of an idea and that allows you to get fitter ideas.
 Oh wait, I’m actually reading the article now and they definitely just said the same thing, well so yeah, I’m really into the evolution of ideas, and the idea of the meme-pool, which says that the human brain is a generator of random novelty and that the resources it draws from are the total cultural heritage available to an individual, analogous to the gene-pool of genetics.
 Our minds are continually drawing memes from this pool and messing with them to throw up novel memes, because of the randomness of the process, a lot of new memetic information seems bizarre or irrelevant or banal, but once in a while, some useful novelty is generated by the recombination and mutation and it can then be transformed into cultural innovation and transmitted to other individuals.
 I think this explains the effect described in the article because there are often situations where there are discoveries ‘waiting to happen’.
 What is then required is less a supreme creative inspiration than the clicking into place of the final meme necessary for the innovation to be produced.

 DK Yeah, the problem with this model is encountering the law of diminishing returns… With the last tech-bubbles we were left with this all of this newly developed infrastructure, which became the foundation for all of the social networking, video sites etc. Now however, I think it’s quite possible that the next round of innovation will not come out of Silicon valley, because the most brilliant people there are working on optimizing ad-revenue on Farmville, and making billions from it.
 It’s hard to see how this will lead to anything as impacting as the PC or even Youtube.
+That being said, it is really awesome that companies like Google have this 20% policy, where employees are encouraged (required) to spend part of their time developing pet projects.
+In fact 50% of Google’s products came out of this research, including gmail.
+I do think that Nik and I had a sort of advantage by not being afraid to spread out and research many small ideas, some of which we continued to develop and many which remain as one-time experiments.